FILM: Following Instructions in Language with Modular Methods: Experiments and Results

 \subsection{Effects of the Semantic Search Policy}

-With Valid Unseen as the development set, we observed that the semantic search policy significantly helps to find small objects (Table~\ref{tab:execuseTable}); we use the percent of episodes in which the first goal object was found ($\%$1st Goal Found) as a proxy, since it is usually small from that it can be picked up (e.g. ``Apple'', ``Pen'').
+With Valid Unseen as the development set, we observed that the semantic search policy significantly helps to find small objects (Table~\ref{tab:execuseTable}); we use the percent of episodes in which the first goal object was found ($\%$1st Goal Found) as a proxy, since it can be picked up (e.g. ``Apple'', ``Pen'') and thus is usually small.
 Thus, we use FILM with semantic search as the ``base method'' (default) for all experiments/ ablations.

 To further analyze when the semantic search policy especially helps, we ablate on room sizes and task types.
-Table~\ref{tab:roomsize} shows the SR and $\%$1st Goal Found with and without search, by room size (details on the assignment of Room Size are in Appendix A.6).
+Table~\ref{tab:roomsize} shows the SR and $\%$1st Goal Found with and without search, by room size (details on the assignment of Room Size are in Appendix A.7).
 As expected, the semantic policy increases both metrics, especially so in large scenes.
 This is desirable since the policy makes the agent less disoriented in difficult scenarios (large scenes); the model without it is more susceptible to failing even the first subtask.
 Figure~\ref{fig:trajectories} is consistent with the trend of Table~\ref{tab:roomsize}; it shows example trajectories of FILM with and without the semantic search policy in a large kitchen scene.
 Since the countertop appears in the bottom right quadrant of the map, it is desirable that the agent travels there to search for a ``knife".
 While FILM travels to this area frequently (straight red line in Fig.\ref{fig:trajectories}), FILM without semantic search mostly wanders in irrelevant locations (e.g. the bottom left quadrant).

 Table~\ref{tab:clean} further shows the performance with and without search by task type.
 Notably, the gap of performance for the ``clean \& place'' type is very large.
 In the large kitchen scene of ``Valid Unseen'' (Fig.~\ref{fig:trajectories}), the ``Sink'' looks very flat from a distance and is hardly detected.
-Since the semantic policy induces the agent to travel near the countertop area, it significantly improves the localization of ``Sink.''
-The detection of the 1st Recep (``Sink'') for the ``clean \& place'' type is significantly improved from the policy (Table~\ref{tab:clean}).
+The semantic policy induces the agent to travel near the countertop area and improves the localization of the 1st Recep (``Sink'') for the ``clean \& place'' type (Table~\ref{tab:clean}).
 In conclusion, the semantic policy improves the localization of small and flat objects in large scenes.